15th August 2015 – One of the longest, and most exciting days of my life!

 The Popitha Twins!

-Job done – I’m a Daddy, Anna is a Mummy and this is the beginning of our story with twins…
+So, I am a Daddy, and Anna is a Mummy.
+This is just the beginning of our journey with twins…